jias/eoraptor.js/README.md

 ## Unit test

-A quick glance at the [unit test](http://jias.github.io/eoraptor.js/test/test.html) maybe the most directly way to dive in.
+A quick glance at the [unit test](http://jias.github.io/eoraptor.js/test/test.html) maybe the most direct way to dive in.

 ## Overview